merdok/homebridge-miot/README.md

 </span>

 `homebridge-miot` is a plugin for homebridge which allows you to control any device supporting the miot protocol from Xiaomi!
-More devices will be added over time.
 The goal is to add Homekit support to miot devices and make them fully controllable from the native Homekit iOS app and Siri.

-#### This is a Work in Progress.
-Feedback and contribution is helpful and will improve the plugin!
+#### Feedback and contribution is helpful and will improve the plugin!
-#### Since the plugin was made with the intention to implement new devices easy and fast, it should be pretty straight forward to do that.
-If your device is not supported please create a request and specify the device model and type.
+#### If your device is not supported please create a request and specify the device model and type.

 ### Features
-* Integrates miot devices into homekit
+* Integrates miot devices into Homekit
-* Detect device types automatically if the device is supported
+* Detect device types automatically via miot spec or by local device implementations
+* Fully customizable Homekit accessories
 * Homekit automations for your miot devices

 ### Supported device types